 Requirement: MCM 3 Illicit Discharge Detection Elimination Reference BMP 3.01 Enforcement Plan (Part IV.B.2.a.1.a) a.
 The permittee must, as part of the IDDE program, develop an enforcement plan or mechanism following the requirements of Parts III.A and B of this permit.
 Responsible EHS: Environmental Specialist Strategy EHS will continue to have and implement an Enforcement Response Plan Measurable Goals All Years: The formal written Enforcement Plan will be implemented.
 The plan will be reviewed annually for needed modifications/updates.
 Report EHS will report substantial changes made to the Enforcement Plan with each annual report.
-No circumstances occurred in calendar year 2023 that required implementation of the Enforcement Response Plan.
-UNL's current Enforcement Response Plan was reviewed and documented on 02/05/2024.
-The review determined that no significant changes are needed to the plan.

-Evaluation: Environmental N/A Indicators of Effectiveness Reference BMP 3.02 Mapping (Part IV.B.2.a.1.b): The IDDE program must include or address: b.
+No circumstances occurred in calendar year 2024 that required implementation of the Enforcement Response Plan.
+UNL's current Enforcement Response Plan was reviewed on 02/19/2025.
+The review determined that no significant changes were needed to the plan.
+Evaluation: Environmental Indicators of Effectiveness N/A Deference BMP 3.02 Mapping Reference (Part IV.B.2.a.1.b): The IDDE program must include or address: b.
 A storm sewer system map showing the location of all outfalls and the names and location of all waters of the state that receive discharges from those outfalls.
 If the SMS4 system connects to another MS4 system, the outfall drainage areas can be limited to those that drain only to the permittee's system.
 Connections and interactions to other MS4 systems need to be delineated; Responsible Operational Technology Department: Geospatial Analyst Strategy The Geospatial Analyst is informed of all projects that involve changes to the existing storm water system through the UNL construction management process.
 Measurable Goals All Years: The Geospatial Analyst will update the GIS system as changes are made to the storm sewer system to ensure that current information is readily available.
-Report The GIS map will be available for review by the permitting authority upon request.
-No reporting.
-No reporting required.
-The most current storm sewer system map located on the EHS website showing the location of all outfalls and waters of the state that receive discharges was uploaded to the stormwater management website on 03/01/2024.
-Continuously updated maps are located within UNL's online proprietary GIS software.
-Evaluation: Environmental Indicators of Effectiveness N/A Reference BMP 3.03 Dry-Weather Field Screening Reference (Part IV.B.2.a.1.c): The IDDE program must i nclude or address: c.
-Outfall field screening procedures and priority locations to investigate for detecting illicit discharges; I. The permittee must document written dry weather field screening and analytical monitoring procedures which are to be used at a number of